 E-mail MeTamara B. Packard

 Tamara B. Packard, a Partner in Cullen Weston Pines and Bach, has been practicing law since 1994, primarily in the areas of litigation and appeals, emphasizing employee rights and civil rights law.
-She has been listed in the Best Lawyers in America since 2011, and in Wisconsin Super Lawyers since 2010.
-The Wisconsin Law Journal honored her at its 2010 Women in the Law awards.
-She serves as an adjunct professor at the University of Wisconsin Law School.
+She is rated "AV Preeminent®" by Martindale-Hubbell, and also appears in other top lawyer listings.

 An advocate for employees, Ms. Packard handles gender, disability, and sexual orientation discrimination claims, as well as claims under the Federal and State wage and hours laws and Family Medical Leave Acts.
 She regularly works with Wisconsin State civil service employees who have been disciplined or terminated without just cause in appealing those actions through the internal agency grievance process and before the Wisconsin Employment Relations Commission (WERC).